-During the reporting period IGO drill-tested the two highest ranked EM conductors located about 300m east and 900m northeast of the historic prospect area with two diamond holes, STD103 and STD104 for a total of 206m.
+STD103 and STD104 were drilled 300 metres east and 900 metres northeast of the historic prospect area respectively, to test two electro-magnetic ("EM") conductors located in a survey completed in 2007.
 Both holes intersected near surface nickel sulphide mineralization with a similar tenor to historic results, as follows:

-- Hole STD103 0.5m @ 0.5% Ni and 2.3% Cu - Hole STD104 2.0m @ 1.8% Ni and 0.5% Cu
+- Hole STD103 0.5m @ 0.5% Ni and 2.3% Cu from 67.9 metres - Hole STD104 2.0m @ 1.8% Ni and 0.5% Cu from 76.2 metres

-Both holes were tested by a down-hole EM survey to confirm that the holes intersected the target conductors and to test for off-hole conductors.
-An initial assessment of the results indicates that hole STD104 intersected the main target, but STD103 did not and may warrant follow-up drilling.
+Both holes were tested by down-hole EM to confirm whether they intersected the target conductors and to test for off-hole conductors.
+Data indicates that hole STD104 intersected the main target, however STD103 did not and may warrant follow-up drilling.